 Before you pour any used cooking oil into your collection bin, check how full the container is.
 When oil is added after the bin reaches maximum capacity, it will overflow and create a dangerous mess.
 Instead, eyeball the level of the container to ensure there is plenty of room to fit the oil produced during the day.
 SeQuential works with all customers to coordinate a pickup schedule that matches their rate of production, but if you need us to come more quickly, simply contact our service team to schedule a pickup.

 Keep the Bin Clean

-Keeping your collection container clean and free of debris is another easy way to make collection more safe and hygienic.
+Keeping your collection container clean and free of debris is another easy way to make collection safer and more hygienic.
 If you notice that oil pours in slowly or won’t go down, a clogged grate could be to blame.
 If the grate isn’t cleaned regularly, food particles will accumulate and block the flow of oil.
 Scrape any solid debris off the top grate and properly dispose of it in a nearby trash receptacle to help prevent clogs and reduce the risk of splashes.
-Doing so makes oil disposal simple and ensures pure, clean oil that can easily be recycled into sustainable biodiesel.
+Doing so makes oil disposal simple and ensures pure, clean oil that can easily be recycled into renewable fuel.

 Prioritize Safe, Hygienic Used Cooking Oil Collection and Transport

 By following these practices at your business and sharing them with your employees, you can make transferring used cooking oil into its container a breeze.
 To make recycling the oil even easier, SeQuential will provide you with a free collection bin and lock for your business after you sign up for our used cooking oil collection services.
 This will help keep your container free of unwanted trash and make the recycling process simple.
 To get started or learn more about our services, contact us today.